Pup inflation: Good dogs getting better

 Better good dogs, fewer bad dogs

-But there’s actually two things happening here.
+But there are actually two things happening here.
 WeRateDogs is finding more and more exceptional dogs — and fewer dogs are getting the short end of the stick.
 Early in 2016, up to a quarter of all dogs rated scored below 10/10.
 A year later, almost no dog ever scores less than perfect marks:

 This tailspin in what passes for bad dogs isn’t the whole story, though.
 Barking out the dogs who scored at least 10/10, we see that these excellent dogs’ ratings have continued to increase independent of the decline in struggling pups: